Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Decoupling the dependence on cosmological models and integrations

-The integrals on the right-hand side of Eq.~\eqref{eq:delta_m_final_splitting} exhibit infrared cancellations, as described in Section~\ref{sec:IR}.
-These cancellations are realized perfectly only if the $\DeltaP^{[j]}(k)$ factor in the second term and the $\DeltaP^{[j]}$ functions within the loop integrands have identical functional forms.
-Using an emulated function, $\DeltaP_{{\rm fit},m}^{[j]}$, in the loop integrands disrupts these delicate cancellations.
+The integrals on the right-hand side of Eq.~\eqref{eq:delta_m_final_splitting} exhibit infrared cancellations, as described in \secref{sec:IR}.
+These cancellations are realized perfectly only if the $\DeltaP_{\rm lin.}^{[j]}(k)$ factor in the second term and the $\DeltaP_{\rm lin.}^{[j]}$ functions within the loop integrands have identical functional forms.
+Using an emulated function, $\DeltaP_{{\rm lin., fit},m}^{[j]}$, in the loop integrands disrupts these delicate cancellations.
 However, this problem is effectively mitigated.
-The IR-safe integrands from Section~\ref{sec:IR} confine any potential infrared enhancements to the origins of the loop momenta ($q=0$ and/or $p=0$).
+The IR-safe integrands from \secref{sec:IR} confine any potential infrared enhancements to the origins of the loop momenta ($q=0$ and/or $p=0$).
 Infrared enhancements, including those induced by the emulation of the linear power spectrum, are fully integrable and their impact is manifestly suppressed by generating loop momenta in spherical coordinates.
-The numerical effects of these residual enhancements can then be controlled by increasing the Monte Carlo integration statistics. }
+The numerical effects of these residual enhancements can then be controlled by increasing the Monte Carlo integration statistics.